Why I Allow My Children To Eat Junk Food

 From parties to sleepovers to hanging out with friends, my children have opportunities to consume junk food.
 And I don’t stop them.
 I believe that stopping my children from consuming junk food would be a feat that only supermom could handle.
 More importantly it would not teach them how to consume in true moderation.

 Eating a piece of candy won’t ruin my child’s health.
-Eating a piece of candy daily is not only health-robbing but could potentially lead to a sugar addiction.
+Eating a piece of candy every day is not a good idea and my kids know that.
 I’m teaching my children that yes, junk foods are often enjoyable, taste wonderful and may make you feel great for a time, but rarely eating them makes them that much more enjoyable and not as hard on the body.

 We very clear with our children about the effects of eating junk food.
 And now that we’ve been on a real food diet for years, they can feel those effects when they eat food that’s bad for them.